Western recognition won’t change the reality on the ground: A Palestinian state has never seemed further away

 Security question

-Both Israel and its closest and most powerful ally, the United States, have criticized the plans by the UK and others to recognize a Palestinian state.
+Both Israel and its closest and most powerful ally, the United States, have criticized the moves by the UK, Canada, Australia and others to recognize a Palestinian state.

 Several Israeli officials, including Netanyahu, have accused them of “rewarding terrorism,” an accusation repeated by the US State Department.